 Along with these trace types, the Trace tool also includes a comprehensive set of advanced configurations used to refine each provided trace type.
 These configurations allow you to constitute traversability, distinguish what features should be returned, and set up calculations to be performed.
 ModelBuilder can be used to save complex configurations and also allows you to reduce the number of parameters presented on the model tool interface.
-This helps you and others rerun advanced traces with just one click.
+This helps you and others rerun advanced traces with a single click.

 Each configuration component is examined in the following sections.
 See the Trace tool for parameter options and usage information.

-Include containers, content, structures, and barriers in results
+Include barriers in results

 Include Barrier Features

 Include barriers in the results of a trace.
 This encompasses feature barriers set in the Trace Locations pane as well as dynamically configured barriers: condition barriers, function barriers, filter barriers, and filter function barriers.
-The subnetwork definition can be used to configure whether barriers are included in trace results as part of the subnetwork trace configuration.

 Include Barrier Features